liapatiso95-ctrl/character-sheet/spells.md

 Alternatively, for the duration, any words spoken out loud within range automatically appear written onto the blank paper you are holding.
 Foreign languages are not translated but do appear spelled correctly using that language’s alphabet.
 Verbal components of magical spells are not recorded.

-***Cantrip Scaling***.
-The spell's range increases by 10 feet when you reach 5th level (20 feet), 11th level (30 feet) and 17th level (40 feet).
+***Cantrip Upgrade.*** The spell's range increases by 10 feet when you reach 5th level (20 feet), 11th level (30 feet) and 17th level (40 feet).
 Starting at 5th level, the spell also creates mundane copies of magical writing and illustrations.

 \column